Go-phie/gophie/README.md

 Commands:
-  api         host gophie as an API on a PORT env variable, fallback to set argument clear       clear the screen exit        exit the program help        display help
+  api         host gophie as an API on a PORT env variable, fallback to set argument list        lists the recent movies by page number clear       clear the screen exit        exit the program help        display help